tleguern/libencode.sh/README.md

 * OpenBSD Korn SHell - oksh ;
 * Yet Another SHell - yash.

-Additionally `encode.sh` is supported by the following shells:
+Additionally zsh is fully compatible with `encode.sh` but doesn't work well with `base64.sh`.

-* Z SHell - zsh.
+In both case the option `SH_WORD_SPLIT` must be activated.

 ## Requirements